ahmadshuraih/LB-Tester/readme.md

 #### Functions:

-> - convertTestCheckObjectToResultObject(testCheckObject: TestCheckObject, testNumber: number): TestResultObject //Extracts the useful informations from the TestCheckObject to make a TestResultObject wich will be written in testresults.json file.<br>
+> - convertTestCheckObjectToResultObject(testCheckObject: TestCheckObject, testNumber: number): TestResultObject //Extracts the useful informations from the TestCheckObject to make a TestResultObject wich will be written in testresults.json file.
-> - check(testChechList: TestCheckObject[]): Promise<void> //Compares the requests results with the expected results and adds the check results to testlog.txt file.
+> - check(testChechList: TestCheckObject[]): Promise<<void>void> //Compares the requests results with the expected results and adds the check results to testlog.txt file.

 ### tester